JesusPaz/goku/README.md

 - **HTML**: Used for structuring the web content.
 - **HTMX**: Allows access to AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
+- **JavaScript**: Used for dynamic interactions and manipulating the DOM.
 - **CSS**: Used for styling the web content.

 ## Deployment